a4vgx7b2M/gaggiuino-esp32-loader/README.md

 If coming from a pre-v.616ea70 release, make sure you OTA update your STM32 with the appropriate binary.
 I have reuploaded them to this projects "Releases" from the official Github for ease of access and also as an archive (As old files were recently purged from the official Github).

 ## Software Installation
+**Be warned, there are parts of the binary designed to brick your screen if it doesn't pass the checks.
+I believe I have bypassed them all, and it works on my own hardware, but if you have a working screen consider if you really need the update.**

+**Do not use OTA updates after flashing this.
+They will not work and may brick the screen**

 Download the attached file named gaggiuino_full_v6655d6d.bin

 The easiest to flash this is to use a web flashing tool [Like this one](https://web.esphome.io/).
 (Note that these flashers won't work in a Firefox based browser.)

+<ins>Alternative installation method</ins>

 The alternative and probably the technically correct method of flashing this file is to use esptool.py.
 This is installed as part of the ESP-IDF development environment [See here for setup details](https://docs.espressif.com/projects/esp-idf/en/stable/esp32/get-started/).